alihashim786/Connect-4-Game-/README.md

-# Connect-4-Game
-That's a two player game  of connect 4 using c++ lamguage

 # Connect 4 - Two Player Game

 A simple implementation of the two-player game **Connect 4**, where players take turns dropping tokens into a board of customizable size.
 The game continues until one player wins by connecting four tokens in a row or the board is completely filled.